 The treatment options include surgery (radical prostatectomy) or radiation therapy.
 Radical Prostatectomy for prostate cancer involves removing the prostate gland, some surrounding tissue and a few lymph nodes.
 The da Vinci Robotic Surgery System is used for surgery in some of the world’s best cancer care centres.
 Robotic prostatectomy allows the surgeon to make more precise movements with surgical tools as compared to traditional open or minimally invasive surgery.

-Radiation therapy can be delivered either by a radiation system like Novalis Tx system, the fastest in treatment speed, precision and simplicity, to accurately target tumors, or by Brachytherapy which involves placing many rice- sized radioactive seeds in the prostate tissue, delivering a low dose of radiation over a longer period of time.
+Radiation therapy can be delivered either by a linear accelerator, to accurately target tumour or by Brachytherapy which involves placing many rice- sized radioactive seeds in the prostate tissue, delivering a low dose of radiation over a longer period of time.
+Radiotherapy can also be delivered using the advanced Proton Therapy which can almost eliminate long term side effects such as urinary incontinence and sexual dysfunction.
+It reduces radiation to the bladder by 60% and also minimises the risk of secondary cancers by 50%.
 A few patients additionally require Hormone therapy, either for a short or long course.
 A holistic Oncology team approach is the best way to fight prostate cancer.